wzulfikar/1shot.live/README.md

 # 1shot.live

 A directory website showcasing games built with AI.
-This simple, single-page application displays a collection of AI-built games that users can explore and visit.
+This simple, modular application displays a collection of AI-built games that users can explore and visit.

 ## Features